chadwhitacre/assertEquals/README.rst

-assertEquals is an opinionated testing interface for Python.
+assertEquals is an epic testing interface for Python.

 Screenshot